karthik/ddd/02-a-tradeoffs.md

 ### Dataset 2: Sensor data

 Datasets obtained from sensors such as meteorological data are typically easy to prepare and understand.
 This is because the sensors have to be very specific about what they are measuring, so a lot of the description of the type of data collected happens upstream at the instrument-design level.
 This flows down to when data is collected.
-As an example, let's explore a weather dataset from NOAA, the National Oceanic and Atmospheric Administration.

-...describe NOAA dataset.
+The telescope data from the Sloan Digital Sky Survey (SDSS) is a great example of this.
+It contains:

+> ... the most detailed three-dimensional maps of the Universe ever made, with deep multi-color images of one third of the sky, and spectra for more than three million astronomical objects. --(https://www.sdss.org/)

+- Contains good metadata
+- Data is in multiple formats
+- Released in archives
+- Data is also available in a database
+- Entire dataset available for download
+- All the tables have metadata in SCHEMA
+- Standard for the field
+- Interface covers all skills
+- Provides tutorials from school children to professional astronomers
+- Raw data before processed into database is also available

+(remember to cite appropriately from: https://www.sdss.org/collaboration/citing-sdss/)

 ### Dataset 3: Most other datasets